spexcher/DSA_Lab/README.md

 - [License](#license)

 ## Project Overview
-This repository contains the Object-Oriented Programming System (OOPS) assignment for Jalpaiguri Government Engineering College.
-The assignment demonstrates the principles of OOP, including encapsulation, inheritance, polymorphism, and abstraction through various classes and methods.
+This repository contains the Data Structures and Algorithms (DSA) assignment for Jalpaiguri Government Engineering College.
+The assignment covers the implementation of fundamental data structures and algorithms, focusing on efficient time and space complexity.

 ## Assignment Details
-- **Subject:** Object-Oriented Programming System
+- **Subject:** Data Structures and Algorithms
 - **Institution:** Jalpaiguri Government Engineering College
 - **Course:** B.Tech in Computer Science and Engineering OR Information Technology
-- **Instructor:** [Dr. Dipak Kumar Kole (DKK)] in my case
+- **Instructor:** Dr. Dipak Kumar Kole (DKK)
 - **Semester:** [Could be any from 3rd to 6th]

 ### Objectives
-- To implement the core concepts of Object-Oriented Programming.
+- To implement and analyze various data structures such as arrays, linked lists, stacks, queues, trees, and graphs.
-- To design and develop classes and objects that demonstrate OOP principles.
+- To design and implement algorithms for sorting, searching, and other fundamental operations.
-- To create a working program that solves a specific problem using OOP techniques.
+- To compare the time and space complexity of different algorithms.

 ## Technologies Used
-- **Programming Language:** [Programming Language Used: C++, Java]
+- **Programming Language:** C++, C
-- **IDE:** [VS Code]
+- **IDE:** Visual Studio Code (VS Code)

 ## How to Run the Code
 1. Clone this repository to your local machine: